 (4) Regulations referred to in subsection (2) are not to be made except with the Treasurer’s concurrence.

-[Section 9B inserted by No. 28 of 2006 s.
+[Section 9B inserted: No. 28 of 2006 s.
 418.]

 9C.
 Laying directions about strategic development plan or statement of corporate intent before Parliament